akiroom/react-bootstrap-dialog/README.md

    - `body`: [String, Node] The body of message.
    - `actions`: [Array[DialogAction]] The choices for presenting to user.
 See [DialogAction generators](#dialogaction-generators)
    - `bsSize`: [String] The width size for dialog.
 You can choose in [null, 'medium', 'large', 'small'].
+   - `onHide`: [Function] The method to call when the dialog was closed by clicking background.

 ##### Example